Mike Gallagher (American politician): Economy

-In 2017, Gallagher voted to dismantle the Dodd-Frank financial regulations.
-In 2019, he voted against increasing the federal minimum wage to $15 an hour.
-He voted in favor of the 2017 Tax Cuts and Jobs Act.
-He voted to repeal a federal regulation barring some companies in the financial sector from including mandatory arbitration clauses in contracts.
-He supported the 2018 farm bill.

 Gallagher has supported bipartisan proposals to use industrial policy to counter Chinese economic power; in 2020, he joined Democrats in favor of a proposal to grant $10 billion "to establish regional tech hubs that would aim to create new companies and boost manufacturing."
 Gallagher has sponsored legislation to bar federal agencies from purchasing Chinese-manufactured drones.
 In December 2022, he co-sponsored a bill with Marco Rubio to prohibit Chinese and Russian-owned social networking services from conducting business transactions in the U.S. under security grounds.

 Energy and environment

-In 2019, Gallagher voted against a resolution to block Trump from withdrawing the U.S. from the Paris Agreement on climate change.
-He voted for a measure to ban drilling in the eastern Gulf of Mexico, but against a measure to ban drilling off the Atlantic and Pacific coasts.
-He voted for a measure opposing a carbon tax, and for a delay in ozone protection regulations.
-In 2017, he voted to repeal the Stream Protection Rule and to repeal federal regulations to require energy companies to reduce emissions and waste and to disclose payments made to foreign governments.
 The League of Conservation Voters gave Gallagher a lifetime score of 5%.

 Social issues

-He voted for the 2018 First Step Act.

-Gallagher has voted for various anti-abortion measures.

 He voted against a 2019 resolution which "strongly oppose[d] Trump's ban on transgender members of the Armed Forces."
 Gallagher voted for the Respect for Marriage Act on December 8, 2022.